What makes our China Photo Tour so special

 The grand finale is the cormorant fishermen of Guilin.
 As the first fishing boats, narrow as shark fins go cutting out into the still morning water, the fishermen raise their oil lamps and their giant sea birds sit calmly and iconically poised on the prows of the ships.
 We raft out with them to photograph this timeless practice that is still keeps harmony between man, bird, and the wide, green river.

-It was an honor to have this tour named Best China Photo Tour of 2016 by Travel Babbo.
+It was an honor to have this tour named Best 2016 China Photo Tour by Travel Babbo.

-For more information click on Nomad’s China Photo Tour.
+For more information go to Nomad’s China Photo Tour